The government ran a 14-week consultation on future free trade with India, which closed on 31 August 2021.

 To make the most of the opportunity presented by the Indian market the government must be prepared to invest in market promotion and development.

-This includes a requirement for advisors on the ground in India who can talk to the various bodies, ports, retailers, and inspectors to ensure any UK exports reach the Indian consumers as quickly and economically as possible.
+This includes a requirement for advisers on the ground in India who can talk to the various bodies, ports, retailers, and inspectors to ensure any UK exports reach the Indian consumers as quickly and economically as possible.